Newly Blue, Maine Expands Access To Abortion

 Clegg and other supporters of abortion rights have hailed the new abortion legislation as a big win.

-"It will be the single most important event since Roe versus Wade in the state of Maine," Clegg says.
+"It will be the single most important event since Roe v.
+Wade in the state of Maine," Clegg says.

-Taken together, the intent of the two laws is to make it easier for women to afford and to find abortion care in the rural state.
+Taken together, the intent of the two laws is to make it easier for women to afford and find abortion care in the rural state.

 Nurse practitioners like Julie Jenkins, who works in a small coastal town, say that increasing the number of abortion providers will make it easier for patients who now have to travel long distances in Maine to get the procedure from a doctor.